Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization

-We introduce an efficient non-uniform quantization method leveraging K-means clustering, which strikes a balance between high quantization quality and computational efficiency.
+\minihead{Approximate \kmeans Clustering} We introduce a novel non-uniform quantization method leveraging approximate K-means clustering, which strikes a balance between quantization quality and computational efficiency.
 Our key insight is to perform K-means clustering on histogram buckets of the parameters, rather than on the raw parameters themselves.
-This significantly reduces the computational burden of K-means clustering, resulting in up to 65$\times$ speedup compared to the standard implementation in CuML~\cite{cuml} (refer to \cref{sec:ablations}).
+This significantly reduces the computational burden of K-means clustering, resulting in up to 65$\times$ speedup compared to the standard implementation in CuML (\S~\ref{sec:ablations}).

-We obtain the parameter histogram by using the same log-space projection approach used for creating the quantile sketch in \cref{sec:pruneandprotect}.
-In this approach, the histogram bin widths get adjusted based on the precision required for clustering, which allows us to provide a configurable error guarantee for our clustering algorithm (Proposition \ref{proposition:prop1}).

-The two-step quantization algorithm is depicted in \cref{fig:two-step-quantization}.
-First, we group model parameters into coarse-grain buckets utilizing the log-space histogram.
+\cref{algo:kmeans} describes the two-step quantization algorithm.
+First, we group model parameters into coarse-grain buckets, utilizing the same log-space projection approach in DDSketch.
 We then perform weighted k-means clustering, where the histogram bins serve as the data and their heights as sample weights, to establish quantization boundaries.
 Two key optimizations enhance this clustering performance:

 First, we introduce an additional parameter, $\sigma$, to our weighted \kmeans to help balance the allocation of resolution between high-importance parameters with low frequency and high-frequency parameters with low importance.
 Usually, non-uniform clustering offers increased resolution to denser parameter spaces.
-However, this can lead to issues for neural network parameters, which typically follow a bell-curve distribution.
-Such a scheme would allocate greater resolution to values near zero--the peak of the bell--resulting in higher error for larger magnitude weights that tend to be more crucial for model performance.
+However, for neural network parameters, this would allocate greater resolution to values near zero.
 To address this, we calculate the sample weight of a bucket, $b^{i}$, as a linear combination of the bucket's normalized frequency and magnitude: $w^{i} = \sigma * b^{i}_{\text{freq}} + (1 - \sigma) * b^{i}_{\text{mag}}$ (see line 2 in \cref{algo:kmeans}).
 Our observations suggest that values of $\sigma$ in the range $0.1-0.4$ generally provide the best compression results.
-We fix the value of $\sigma$ to $0.2$ for all our experiments.
+We use $\sigma=0.2$ for all experiments.